bhargava5akash/Iris_Classification/README.md

 Evaluate model performance using accuracy and metrics.
 Save and deploy the final model.

-Google Colab Notebook
-View and run the complete project here: Open in Google Colab

 Dataset Description
 The dataset contains 150 samples with 4 input features and 1 target label.
 Feature